 We are still chewing on the reality that it’s over, and giving glory to God for His inscrutable, glorious, ongoing plan!

 Maybe you are wondering how we are rolling with our Newbery Book Reading Challenge.
 We are going strong!
 We all read Holes,and now can’t stop repeating phrases and referring to it in everyday life.
 I also enjoyed The View from Saturday, The Midwife’s Apprentice, A Single Shard and Adam of the Road.
 (I seem to have a thing for literature in a medieval setting.
 I could read the Crispin series over and over again, too.)
 Other recent family favorites on the Newbery list include: When You Reach Me, Miracles on Maple Hill, Riflesfor Watie,and Roll of Thunder, Hear My Cry.
 (My daughter gave me an enthusiastic summary of that last one as we drove into town, and I felt like I had just watched the movie!
 She loved it.)

 I have been negligent about blog writing and also for the Storyworth stories I am supposed to be creating.
 This week’s Storyworth question was: “What is one of your favorite children’s books?”
 Alas, I cannot choose just one, so here’s a full list of them.
 I’m sure I’m forgetting some.
 Be sure to comment with your favorites, too!

 Pickle Chiffon Pie

 by Jolly Roger Bradfield.
 It’s the story of three very different princes seeking to win the favor of the king and the hand of the princess.
 They go off into the forest to see who can bring back the most wonderful thing and marry the princess.
 The book made pickle chiffon pie look like the most delicious thing in the world.
-My sister Sara gave me a fresh copy of it when I was forty-something!
+My sister Sara gave me a copy of the book when I was forty-something!